Biology-inspired joint distribution neurons based on Hierarchical Correlation Reconstruction allowing for multidirectional propagation of values and densities: Extending NN architectures to work on densities

-Modern architectures like transformers~\cite{transformer} are based on embeddings, representing objects e.g. words as vectors of features, supposed to describe some real-world properties.
+Modern architectures like transformer~\cite{transformer} or JEPA~\cite{JEPA} are often based on embeddings, representing objects e.g. words or images as \textbf{vectors of features}, supposed to describe some their \textbf{real-world properties} (currently nearly not understood).

 However, in practice we rather have probability distributions of such properties, which can be improved with further information, allowing to narrow probability distribution of e.g. age while reading some text, or medical parameters with further diagnostics - usually reducing variance.
 Ideally, we should start with probability distribution of the population, and try to improve its estimation with additional data.
-As in Fig. \ref{embed}, we could \textbf{try to enforce features e.g. transformer works on to become (mixed) moments $f_\mathbf{j}(\mathbf{x})$ of real-world properties $\mathbf{x}$}.
+As in Fig. \ref{embed}, we could \textbf{try to enforce features e.g. transformer works on to represent (mixed) moments $\mathbf{a}_\mathbf{j} \approx E_\mathbf{x}[f_\mathbf{j}(\mathbf{x})]$ of real-world properties $\mathbf{x}$}.

-As discussed in \ref{densprop}, propagation of densities as vectors of moments $a_\mathbf{j}\sim f_\mathbf{j}(\mathbf{x})$ can be realized already with linear operations, so nonlinear of neural networks should be also able to process - potentially already in some used architectures behaving like (mixed) moments of some properties.
+As discussed in \ref{densprop}, propagation of densities as vectors of moments $a_\mathbf{j}\sim f_\mathbf{j}(\mathbf{x})$ can be realized already with linear operations, hence could be also extended to nonlinearities in NNs - might be already used by some architectures, with optimized features corresponding to (mixed) moments of some properties.

 We should also include densities in input/output, e.g. by prediction of probability distribution by a few conditional moments as in Fig. \ref{direct}.
-To include embeddings, we could try to train them to be (mixed) moments, e.g. based on some ground truth for these properties.
+To include embeddings, we could try to train them to be (mixed) moments, e.g. based on some ground truth for these properties, e.g. like grokking~\cite{grokking} or from sentiment data.